-Over the years, five of the monuments were transferred to the National Park Service.
+Over the years, five of the historic sites were transferred to the National Park Service.
 These included Pecos, Gran Quivira, Abo, Quarai and Glorieta Battlefield.
 The Dorsey Mansion was sold to a private party.
-Five of the monuments have remained inactive for a variety of reasons.
+Five of the historic sites have remained inactive for a variety of reasons.
 These include Folsom, Paako, Mimbres, La Mesilla Plaza, and the Palace of the Governors.
 The Palace of the Governors has functioned as the state history museum.

-In 2004, the historic Barela-Reynolds House and Property in Mesilla, was designated a state monument upon its donation to the state by the John Paul Taylor family.
+In 2004, the historic Barela-Reynolds House and Property in Mesilla, was designated a state historic site upon its donation to the state by the John Paul Taylor family.
 Mr.& Mrs. Taylor will retain a life estate on the property that will not be open to the public until their death.

 The New Mexico Historic Site system was established on March 14, 1931 by an Act for the Preservation of the Scientific Resources of New Mexico, H.B.
 No. 124.

 Seven sites are active and open to the public.

 Southeast of Capitan

 Coronado Historic Site

 El Camino Real Historic Trail Site